devbisme/KiPart/docs/usage.rst

    separated by blank lines are allowed in a single CSV file.
    Each part will become a separate symbol in the KiCad library.

-When the option `-r xilinx7` is used, the individual CSV pin files or entire .zip archives `for the Xilinx 7-Series FPGAs <http://www.xilinx.com/support/packagefiles/>`_ can be processed.
+When the option ``-r xilinx7`` is used, the individual CSV pin files or entire .zip archives for the `Xilinx 7-Series FPGAs <http://www.xilinx.com/support/packagefiles/>`_ can be processed.

-When the option `-r psoc5lp` is used, the CSV pin file contains the pinout text extracted from a Cypress PSoC5LP datasheet.
+When the option ``-r psoc5lp`` is used, the CSV pin file contains the pinout text extracted from a Cypress PSoC5LP datasheet.

-When the option '-r stm32cube' is used, input CSV file should be the pin layout file exported from the STM32CubeMx tool.
+When the option '-r stm32cube' is used, the input CSV file should be the pin layout file exported from the STM32CubeMx tool.
 To create this file; create a project with STM32CubeMx then from window menu select "Pinout -> Generate CSV pinout text file".
 If you select pin features or define labels for pins these will be reflected in the generated library symbol.

+When the option ``-r lattice`` is used, the input CSV file should come from the Lattice website or from their Diamond tool.
+(The iCE40 FPGAs are not supported since they use a different format.)

-The `-s` option specifies the arrangement of the pins in the schematic symbol:
+The ``-s`` option specifies the arrangement of the pins in the schematic symbol:

-* `-s row` places the pins in the order they were entered into the CSV file.
+* ``-s row`` places the pins in the order they were entered into the CSV file.
-* `-s num` places the pins such that their pin numbers are in increasing order.
+* ``-s num`` places the pins such that their pin numbers are in increasing order.
-* `-s name` places the pins in increasing order of their names.
+* ``-s name`` places the pins in increasing order of their names.

-The `--reverse` option reverses the sort order.
+The ``--reverse`` option reverses the sort order for the pins.

-Using the `--side` option you can set the default side for the pins.
+Using the ``--side`` option you can set the default side for the pins.
 The option from the CSV file will override the command line option.
-Default choice is `left`.
+Default choice is ``left``.

-Specifying the `-f` option enables *fuzzy matching* on the pin types, styles and sides used in the CSV file.
+Specifying the ``-f`` option enables *fuzzy matching* on the pin types, styles and sides used in the CSV file.
-So, for example, `ck` would match `clk` or `rgt` would match `right`.
+So, for example, ``ck`` would match ``clk`` or ``rgt`` would match ``right``.

-Specifying the `-b` option will place multiple pins with the identical names at the same location such that they can all attach to the same net with a single connection.
+Specifying the ``-b`` option will place multiple pins with the identical names at the same location such that they can all attach to the same net with a single connection.
 This is helpful for handling the multiple VCC and GND pins found on many high pin-count devices.